Arctic convoys of World War II: Persian Corridor

 The Arctic route was the shortest, most direct and quickest route for supply convoys to the USSR, though it was also the most dangerous.
-Some 3964,000 LT of goods were sent via the Arctic of which 93 per cent arrived.
+About 3964000 LT of goods were sent via the Arctic, of which 93 per cent arrived.
 The route constituted about 23 per cent of the total aid to the USSR during the war.
-The Persian Corridor was the longest and only all-weather route to the USSR but was not operational until mid-1942.
-Thereafter it saw the passage of 4,160,000 tons of goods, 27 per cent of the total.
+The Persian Corridor was the longest and only all-weather route to the USSR but did not become operational until mid-1942.
+Thereafter it saw the passage of 4160000 LT of goods, 27 per cent of the total.

 Pacific Route

 The Pacific Route opened in late summer 1941 but the Attack on Pearl Harbor (7 December 1941) meant that only Soviet-flagged ships could be used on the route.
 As Japan and the USSR observed a strict neutrality towards each other, only non-military goods could be carried.
 A total of 8,244,000 tons of goods went via the Pacific, 50 per cent of the total.
 A branch of the Pacific Route began carrying goods through the Bering Strait to the Soviet Arctic coast in June 1942.
 From July to September, small Soviet convoys assembled in Providence Bay, Siberia to be escorted north through the Bering Strait and west along the Northern Sea Route by icebreakers and Lend-Lease s.
 A total of 452,393 tons passed through the Bering Strait aboard 120 ships.
 Part of this northern tonnage was fuel for the airfields along the Alaska–Siberia Air Route.
 Provisions for the airfields were transferred to river vessels and barges in the estuaries of large Siberian rivers.
-Remaining ships continued westwards and were the only seaborne cargoes to reach Archangel while the Arctic convoys were suspended during the summers of 1943 and 1944.
+Remaining ships continued westwards and were the only seaborne cargoes to reach Arkhangelsk while the Arctic convoys were suspended during the summers of 1943 and 1944.